 (And yes, I love alliteration.)

-I also write audio fiction (details coming summer 2020), poetry, middle grade fiction (yes, #kidlit!), and spec scripts for a kids’ animated TV show that a farsighted studio with “the means” should absolutely produce right now, for the happiness of children everywhere and the general betterment of humanity.
+I also write audio fiction (details coming soon!), poetry, middle grade fiction (yes, #kidlit!), and spec scripts for a kids’ animated TV show that a farsighted studio with “the means” should absolutely produce right now, for the happiness of children everywhere and the general betterment of humanity.
 Thanks! 🙂

 A while back, I studied English at Duke University and double-minored in History and North Carolina-style BBQ.
 When I’m not writing or working with sound or spraining my ankles playing basketball, I enjoy teaching kids, butchering other languages, and bemoaning the Dodgers’ annual collapse.